How to Become a Counselor in Vermont

 Internship Requirements

-In addition to the coursework listed above, Vermont CMHC licensure also requires the completion of a 700-hour supervised internship or field experience as part of the degree program.
-This requirement is distinct from post-graduate supervision, which is also necessary for CMHC licensure in Vermont.
+In addition to the coursework listed above, Vermont licensure requires a 700-hour internship.
+No more than 100 hours may be practicum, and at least 600 hours must occur within a counseling or related degree.
+This requirement is distinct from post-degree supervision, which is also necessary for licensure in Vermont.

 (Back to Top)